hampoelz/Capacitor-NodeJS/README.md

 ### Basics

-In the example below uses the Vite build system.
+In the example below the Vite build system is used.
 However, any build system can be used as long as the following criteria are met:

 1. The Node.js project (to be executed by the engine) must be located in a subdirectory named `nodejs` _(or the path set via `nodeDir`)_ of the Capacitor `webDir`.
 2. The Node.js project must have a starting point, this can either be a script named `index.js` or a package.json with a `main` field.